LLNL/lbann/docs/running_lbann.rst

 + Metric: Mathematical expression that will be reported to the user.
 This typically does not affect training, but is helpful for evaluating the progress of training.
+A canonical example for classification problems is classification accuracy.

 + Callback: Function that is performed at various points during an experiment.
 Callbacks are helpful for reporting, debugging, and